yasmineyasmiin/tool/README.md

 --- USE -----------------------------------------------------------
 ---------------------------------------------------------------------

 To compile this collection of code you have to:

--First,run the "make" command inside of the directory "buddy22" this will create/update the library libbdd.a this directory includes the library of Binary Decision Diagrams.
+-First,run the "make" command inside of the directory "buddy22".
+This will create/update the library libbdd.a this directory includes the library of Binary Decision Diagrams.

--Second, run  "make" in the "parser" diractory \\ this directory is responsible for the creation of the  Petri net from its description file  "file.net".
+-Second, run  "make" in the "parser" directory, this directory is responsible for the creation of the  Petri net from its description file  "file.net".

--Then, you run the "make" command in the principal diretory  to generate the executable file  "StructAnalysis".
+-Then, you run the "make" command in the  main directory  to generate the executable file  "StructAnalysis".

--To run this executable on any exemple we hava to access the main directory and execute the command "./StructAnalysis ./Samples/file.net"
-In the paper we used the exemple file Samples/exemple.net.
+-To run this executable on any example, we have to access the main directory and execute the command "./StructAnalysis ./Samples/file.net" for the paper we used the example file Samples/exemple.net.

 --- Exemple ------------------------------------------
 ------------------------------------------------------